YosysHQ/apicula/readme.md

 Eventually it'd be really sweet if there were some tests and continuous integration.

+### JTAG programmer

+Currently the vendor programming tool is used.
+For a truly end-to-end open source flow, a JTAG programmer would have to be written, or at least adapted for use with Gowin FPGAs.

+In some toolchains the IDE can generate a SVF file for use with other JTAG programmers.
+This could for example be used with OpenOCD.
+However, Gowin is not one of those toolchains.

+So what needs to be done is to extract the JTAG commands used by the vendor tools by either capturing USB packets, or using a logic analyser to decode the JTAG commands at the FPGA inputs.
+With these commands, a script can be written that converts a bitstream to an SVF file that could be used with OpenOCD.

 ## Files overview

 * `bslib.py` utilities for parsing `.fs` bitstream files in ascii format.